Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Run AWS CloudTrail logs through Amazon CloudWatch Events to detect account roo4 user logins and trigger an AWS Lambda function to send an Amazon SNS notification to the Security team's distribution list.
 - [ ] Save AWS CloudTrail logs to an Amazon S3 bucket in the Security team's account Process the CloudTrail logs with the Security Engineer's logging solution for account root user logins Send an Amazon SNS notification to the Security team upon encountering the account root user login events.
 - [ ] Save VPC Plow Logs to an Amazon S3 bucket in the Security team's account and process the VPC Flow Logs with their logging solutions for account root user logins Send an Amazon SNS notification to the Security team upon encountering the account root user login events.

+### A company has many member accounts in an organization in AWS Organizations.
+The company is concerned about the potential for misuse of the AWS account root user credentials for member accounts in the organization.
+To address this potential misuse, the company wants to ensure that even if the account root user credentials are compromised, the account is still protected.
+Which solution will meet this requirement?

+- [x] Block service access by using SCPs for the root user.
+- [ ] Remove the password for the root user.
+- [ ] Delete access keys for the root user.
+- [ ] Create an Amazon CloudWatch Events rule to detect any AWS account root user API events.

+### A company's Chief Security Officer has requested that a Security Analyst review and improve the security posture of each company AWS account.
+The Security Analyst decides to do this by improving AWS account root user security.
+Which actions should the Security Analyst take to meet these requirements?
+(Choose three.)

+- [x] Delete the access keys for the account root user in every account.
+- [ ] Create an admin IAM user with administrative privileges and delete the account root user in every account.
+- [x] Implement a strong password to help protect account-level access to the AWS Management Console by the account root user.
+- [x] Enable multi-factor authentication (MFA) on every account root user in all accounts.
+- [ ] Create a custom IAM policy to limit permissions to required actions for the account root user and attach the policy to the account root user.
+- [ ] Attach an IAM role to the account root user to make use of the automated credential rotation in AWS STS.

+### A security engineer needs to ensure their company's use of AWS meets AWS security best practices.
+As part of this, the AWS account root user must not be used for daily work.
+The root user must be monitored for use, and the security team must be alerted as quickly as possible if the root user is used.
+Which solution meets these requirements?

+- [x] Set up an Amazon CloudWatch Events rule that triggers an Amazon SNS notification.
+- [ ] Create root user access keys.
+Use an AWS Lambda function to parse AWS CloudTrail logs from Amazon S3 and generate notifications using Amazon SNS.
+- [ ] Set up a rule in AWS Config to trigger root user events.
+Trigger an AWS Lambda function and generate notifications using Amazon SNS.
+- [ ] Use Amazon Inspector to monitor the usage of the root user and generate notifications using Amazon SNS.

 ### A company has multiple AWS accounts that are part of AW5 Organizations.
 The company's Security team wants to ensure that even those Administrators with full access to the company's AWS accounts are unable to access the company's Amazon S3 buckets How should this be accomplished?